Kafva/nass/README.md

 <img width=42 height=42 src="./public/assets/icon.png">&nbsp;&nbsp; nass
 </h1>

-nass provides a mobile friendly web interface for pass, *[the standard unix password manager](https://www.passwordstore.org/)*.
+A mobile friendly web interface for pass,
+*[the standard unix password manager](https://www.passwordstore.org/)*.

 The application is designed to support multiple users, each with their own